pulsar-edit/documentation/docs/behind-pulsar/developing-node-modules.md

 `atom-keymap`, you have to link them into the development environment differently than you would a normal Pulsar package.

-## Linking a Node Module Into Your Pulsar Dev Environment
+## Linking a Node module into your Pulsar dev environment

 Here are the steps to run a local version of a Node module within Pulsar.
 We're using `atom-keymap` as an example: